collective/collective.transmute/docs/docs/how-to-guides/cli.md

 keep = false
 ```

-if you do not have a `transmute.toml` file, it is possible to create one by running:
+If you don't have a {file}`transmute.toml` file, create one by running the following command.

 ```shell
 uv run transmute settings generate
 ```

 ### `sanity`